yellowellaphant/C868-MeetUp/README.md

 The application includes a unit test plan for the login functionality, ensuring that users can only access the system with valid credentials.
 Testing results are documented in a `login_activity.txt` file for review.

 ## Source Code
-The source code is included in the attached `C868-WGU-Start` file.
+The source code is included in the attached `C868-MeetUp` file.

-## License
-This project is licensed under the MIT License.
-For more details, please refer to the LICENSE file included in the repository.